awslabs/aws-track-and-trace/README.md

 This project uses the [AWS Cloud Development Kit](https://github.com/awslabs/aws-cdk) - aka CDK - for describing the infrastructure resources needed.

-_NOTE: Upon deploying the solution you will need to execute some manual steps.
-Please refer to the [MANUAL_CONFIG](./MANUAL_CONFIG.md) page for details._

 ### Prerequisites

 You will need to have the following software installed in your workstation to successfully deploy this project: